Paws for Heroes Mission

 - Adopting a shelter dog provides a military member the satisfaction of helping another living being, which can help to assuage some of the feelings of guilt they might experience from events that occurred in combat or survivor's guilt over why their lives were spared but others were not.

-- Companion dogs enhance sleep by giving military member's a greater sense of security at night.
+- Companion dogs enhance sleep by giving veteran's a greater sense of security at night.
 Some dogs can wake military members who experience nightmares or comfort them if they have experienced a bad dream.

-- Having to get up and walk with their companion dog in the morning and evening at the same time each day helps regulate the military member's sleep-wake cycle, making it easier to fall asleep the next night and get up the next morning.
+- Having to get up and walk with their companion dog in the morning and evening at the same time each day helps regulate the veteran's sleep-wake cycle, making it easier to fall asleep the next night and get up the next morning.

-When the small but significant changes described above begin to add up in a military member's life, the military member will usually begin to be less depressed and have an increased interest in social and work activities.
-At the same time, the military member may also experience a reduction in fear in social situations which may help facilitate their reintegration.
+When the small but significant changes described above begin to add up in a veteran's life, the veteran will usually begin to be less depressed and have an increased interest in social and work activities.
+At the same time, the veteran may also experience a reduction in fear in social situations which may help facilitate their reintegration.

 What we hear many of our veterans say when we visit them is that their Paws for Heroes dog has become their best friend, and with their dog, they feel like anything is now possible in life.